This Blueberry Peach Pie captures the epitome of summertime flavors, wrapped in a deliciously flaky pie crust.

 How to Prevent Soggy Pie Bottoms

-Then, try adjusting your oven rack to the bottom position.
-This will allow the heat element to better cook the bottom crust and develop more browning before too much moisture from the filling penetrates it.
+- Try adjusting your oven rack to the bottom position.
+This will allow the heating element to better cook the bottom crust and develop more browning before too much moisture from the filling penetrates it.

-Second step is a bonus but super helpful.
-Place a baking stone to that bottom oven rack while the oven preheats then place your pan onto the stone.
-Again, this will help conduct heat better so that bottom crust gets nice and golden and crispy.
+- Place a baking stone on that bottom oven rack while the oven preheats, then place your pan on top of the stone.
+Again, this will help conduct heat better so that the bottom crust gets nicely golden and crispy.

-Make your pie dough the day before baking the pie.
-Here’s the recipe for my best ever pie crust, which has ingredient measurements for a double crust pie.
+1. Make your pie dough the day before baking the pie.
+Here’s the recipe for my Best Ever Pie Crust, which has ingredient measurements for a double-crust pie.
 Letting the pie dough rest overnight allows the gluten to relax and the starches in the flour to absorb some moisture.
 This makes the dough MUCH easier to work with.
-Less springing back and less cracks.
+Less springing back and fewer cracks.

-Next step to bring this pie together is to peel and pit your peaches.
+2. Peel and pit your peaches.
 If they’re really super ripe, you’ll need to use the boil peeling method (YouTube will show you how).
-Otherwise I usually just use a sharp peeler.
-Toss your peaches, blueberries, and sugar together and let macerate for 30 minutes to 1 hour.
+Otherwise, I usually just use a sharp peeler.
+Slice and toss your peaches, blueberries, and sugar together and let macerate for 30 minutes to 1 hour.

-While that’s happening, roll out one disk of pie dough into an even circle about 12-inches in diameter and 1/8-inch in thickness.
+3. Meanwhile, roll out one disk of pie dough into an even circle, about 12-inches in diameter and 1/8-inch in thickness.
 Roll the dough up and onto your rolling pin then unroll onto your pie plate.
 DO NOT STRETCH THE DOUGH TO FIT!
 Gently allow it to sink into the shape of the pan.
 If you stretch, it’ll snap back like a rubber band and shrink while baking.
-Use scissors to trim the edges to 1-inch overhang.
+Use scissors to trim the edges to a 1-inch overhang.
 Cover and refrigerate this unbaked pie shell.

-Repeat with the second piece of dough, this time cutting into 2-inch strips.
-You’ll actually need more dough for the lattice so if one disk is bigger than the other, use that one for the lattice.
+4. Repeat with the second piece of dough, this time cutting into 2-inch strips.
+You’ll actually need more dough for the lattice, so if one disk is bigger than the other, use that one for the lattice.
 Place the strips of pie dough on a baking sheet and refrigerate.

-First let’s address the why.
-Besides being pretty and impressive, lattice pies are handy for moisture rich fillings like this blueberry peach one.
+- Besides being pretty and impressive, lattice pies are handy for moisture-rich fillings like this blueberry peach pie filling.
 There’s a lot of water content that turns into steam and will need to evaporate as it bakes.
-Lattice by its design allows that steam to readily escape.
+Lattice, by design, allows that steam to readily escape.

-I prefer a more modern lattice with thicker strips of pie dough, but feel free to get creative and do whatever you like.
-Whatever you do, I’d recommend looking at a lattice pie tutorial on YouTube or Google images.
-It’s much easier to see how it’s done vs. reading instructions.
+- I prefer a more modern lattice with thicker strips of pie dough, but feel free to get creative and do whatever you like.

-How to Make Blueberry Peach Pie Ahead of Time
+How to Make Peach Blueberry Pie Recipe Ahead of Time

 How to Store Pie Filling